PayneJoe/research_notes/bitcoin/bitvm2/CovenantCommittee.md

 - Spender unlock this UTXO through `CheckCovenant` script which specified the `pk` of covenant committee and `Operator` script which specified the `pk` of operator.

+Note that:
-  - The covenant committee signing message must include the `Operator` script and `CheckCovenant` script itself.
+- Both covenant committee and operator have the same signing message (preimage) which includes the `Operator` script and `CheckCovenant` script itself.

-Note that there is mistake in above diagram. *Challenge* transaction must be prsigned by covenant committee, otherwise *Challenge* can only be issued by operator hisself, this is not rantional for operator.
+- There is a mistake in above diagram. *Challenge* transaction must be prsigned by covenant committee, otherwise challenger can not contruct a transaction with operator's signature to spend this UTXO.
+- In practice, the signature `HashType`s of covenant committee and operator are the same, different `HashType`s for one input will not be accepted by miner.

 In this case, there are three options:

-- ~~Any transaction signed and issued by operator hisself.~~ An rational operator has no reason to do this, since operator won't get the paied money `c` from challenger in unhappy case and happy case is blocked.
+- ~~Any transaction signed and issued by operator hisself.~~ An rational operator has no reason to do this, since operator won't get the paid money `c` from challenger in unhappy case and happy case is also blocked.
 - One of covenant committee presigned *PayoutOptimistic* transaction for each operator.
 - One of covenant committee presigned *Challenge* transaction for each operator.